 Higher Education at Its Best

-Home to several universities and colleges, Providence has plenty of options for students seeking higher education!
-Brown University, one of eight Ivy League schools, has more than 80 undergraduate degrees to choose from and is a leading research institution.
-Johnson & Wales University has everything from culinary arts and sports management to psychology and teacher education available as fields of study.
-Catholic university Providence College has been recognized as a top school for undergraduate teaching and among best value schools.
-Rhode Island College offers more than 30 health-related degree programs, making it a go-to for students seeking education in nursing, social work, and health care administration.
-And, of course, there’s Rhode Island School of Design (RISD), a favorite among students who plan to study apparel design, graphic design, photography and other creative fields.
+For students seeking higher education options, there are several fantastic universities and colleges in Providence!
+Brown University, one of the eight Ivy League schools, is a leading research institution and has more than 80 undergraduate degrees, including computer science and econometrics.
+Johnson & Wales University has everything from culinary arts and sports management, to psychology and teacher education available as fields of study.
+Recognized as the top northern regional school, Catholic university Providence College is known for their undergraduate teaching program, and also offers degrees in business, marketing, and management.
+Making it a go-to for students seeking education in nursing, social work, and psychology, Rhode Island College offers plenty of health-related degree programs.
+To complete an undergraduate degree in secondary education, health and physical education, or early childhood education, head to the Feinstein Providence campus of the University of Rhode Island.
+And, of course, there’s Rhode Island School of Design (RISD)—a favorite among students who plan to study apparel design, graphic design, photography, and other creative fields.

 Attend Providence’s Annual Festivals